nikola-bodrozic/react-express-api/README.md

 kubectl delete services server-load-balancer react-load-balancer
 ```

-second way to start k8s using
+second way is to start k8s using

 ```sh
 # in root folder